Saʽd ibn ʽUbadah: Relationship with Muhammad

 Soon after Muhammad's arrival in Medina, Sa'd fell sick.
 He received a visit from Muhammad, who was red-faced with anger, and his adoptive grandson Usama.
 Muhammad explained to Sa'd that Abdullah ibn Ubayy had rejected Islam and forbidden him to discuss it in Abdullah's house.
 Sa'd advised Muhammad: "Don't be hard on him; for God sent you to us as we were making a diadem to crown him, and he thinks that you have robbed him of a kingdom."

 On a different condolence-visit, Muhammad was accompanied by Abd al-Rahman ibn Awf, Sa'd ibn Abi Waqqas and Abdullah ibn Masud.
 Sa'd was unconscious when his visitors arrived, and Muhammad asked if he had died.
 Although he had not, Muhammad wept, and his friends wept with him.
 Muhammad told them that silent tears were permitted but that Allah might punish them for loud wailing.
 Later Muhammad heard that Sa'd was better, so he asked the assembly who would like to go to visit.
 More than ten Muslims stood up with him, "and we had neither shoes with us, nor socks, nor caps, nor shirts."
 They walked "on the barren land" in the scorching heat of Medina until they reached Sa'd's house.

 On another occasion, Sa'd was sitting at home when Muhammad knocked at the door, calling, "Peace be with you!"
 Sa'd kept silent.
 Muhammad called a second and a third time, then decided that Sa'd must be out.
 As he was leaving, Sa'd ran up to call him back, explaining: "I did hear you, but I wanted to have a lot of your peace for me and my family."

 Muhammad said, on receiving from him a gift of dates and ten camels for slaughter, "What a good man Sa'd ibn Ubadah is!
 The best of the people in Islam are those who were the best in the Jahiliya when they understand the religion."
 On the way to the Farewell Pilgrimage, Sa'd heard that Abu Bakr had lost his camel.
 He and his son Qays came at once to Muhammad to give him a new camel laden with provisions.
 Muhammad tried to refuse the gift, for the lost camel had been found, but Sa'd told him: "What you take from our wealth is more precious to us than what you do not take."

 Questions about Islam

-Sa'd's mother died while he was away at Dumat al-Jandal in 626.
+Sa'd's mother, Amra, died while he was away at Dumat al-Jandal in 626.
 When the army returned to Medina, Muhammad prayed over her grave.
 Sa'd asked about a vow that Amra had been unable to keep before she died, and Muhammad said, "Fulfil it for her."
 So Sa'd gave away his garden al-Mikhraf as charity on her behalf.
 Muhammad said that the best form of charity was "making water flow," and Sa'd donated water for public drinking to the mosque.